Prathwalker/Calculator-only-JS/README.md

-Certainly!
-Here's a README.md file for a JavaScript calculator project using DOM manipulation:

----

 # JavaScript Calculator

 This project is a simple calculator implemented using JavaScript with DOM manipulation.
 Users can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.